tensorturtle/cycarla/cycarla-backend/README.md

 # Errata

++ Currently, Windows 10 and Ubuntu 22.04 are the officially supported OSes for the CYCARLA project.
+Mac is not supported because CARLA can't run on it.
 + It is possible to run CARLA and this backend on two different computers, but it is very slow (~5 FPS).